bcaregnani/SE204/README.md

-# My new project
+# SE204

-This is the default README.md.
-Please edit me.
+Reconfigurable architectures and HDL language project in SystemVerylog language within the framework of the course SE204 at Telecom Paris.